ozcanay/ds_algo_interview/README.md

 4. Final all books that will due tomorrow
 Note： Newrelease and popular books have shorter check out periods then normal books.

-# Complexity and underlying implementation details of all STL containers and container adaptors?
+# Time complexity and underlying implementation details of all STL containers and container adaptors?

 # Do similar keys have similar hashcodes?